-Formal FIU guidelines for preparation of your dissertation are found in the Electronic Thesis and Dissertation (ETD) Guide at http://libguides.fiu.edu/etd and the Regulations for Electronic Thesis and Dissertation (ETD) Preparation Manual accessed on that web page.
+Formal FIU guidelines for preparation of your dissertation are found in the Electronic Thesis and Dissertation (ETD) Guide at https://library.fiu.edu/etdand the Regulations for Electronic Thesis and Dissertation (ETD) Preparation Manual accessed on that web page.
 These guidelines must be followed exactly.

 Scheduling the dissertation defense requires a complete dissertation approved by your Dissertation Committee.
 The dissertation is first shown to the dissertation Advisor, and may be submitted wholly or in sections, depending on the Advisor's instructions.
 The Advisor will require revisions and improvements until a high-quality, complete draft suitable for distribution to the Dissertation Committee is produced.
-Once the advisor thinks the dissertation is ready to present and defend, you will distribute copies to the other members of your committee, and at that time schedule the dissertation defense with Form D-5 (see below).
+Once the advisor thinks the dissertation is ready to present and defend, you will distribute copies to the other members of your committee, and at that time schedule the dissertation and defense with Form D-5 (see below).
 The candidate must provide copies of the dissertation and defense announcement to the committee at least 5 weeks before the defense date.
-This timing gives the committee at least 1 week to read the complete draft and decide if it is provisionally acceptable, and to review the defense announcement and decide if it is an accurate abstract of the dissertation.
+This timing gives the committee at least 1 week to read the complete draft and decide if it is an accurate abstract of the dissertation.